ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index-errors.dotnet.markdown

 * The index errors will be retrieved only from the server node defined by the current [client-configuration](../../../../client-api/configuration/load-balance/overview#client-logic-for-choosing-a-node).

-* To clear index errors see [delete index errors](../../../../client-api/operations/maintenance/indexes/delete-index-errors).
+* To learn about clearing index errors, see [delete index errors](../../../../client-api/operations/maintenance/indexes/delete-index-errors).

 * In this page:
     * [Get errors for all indexes](../../../../client-api/operations/maintenance/indexes/get-index-errors#get-errors-for-all-indexes)